Hayward Gallery: Architecture

 The two upper galleries can use heavily filtered natural light from the glass pyramids on their flat roofs.
 Three concrete towers run vertically through the middle of the structure and contain the passenger lift, service lift and service duct.
 Between 1972 and 2008 a kinetic light sculpture, which responds to wind force, stood on the roof of the passenger lift tower.
 This famous London landmark was designed and built by Philip Vaughan and Roger Dainton as a way to attract visitors to the gallery.
 It was removed in order for renovation to take place which involved replacing the original neon lighting with LEDs, but subsequently it was decided not to reinstall it.

 The roof terrace at the south end and linking bridge to the Queen Elizabeth Hall foyer building is closed to the public, which makes impossible some of the more interesting pedestrian circulation opportunities of the original design, although these were opened for the Summer of Fun festival in 2011.

 The walkway above Belvedere Road with access from Waterloo Bridge widens to the west, following the line of Belvedere Road and accommodating the stairs to the external terrace, but following a different line from the upper gallery walls.
 The angled plan shape of the concrete sculpture court in the south corner reflects the change in angle of the site between Waterloo Bridge and Festival Square.
 In this way, despite its seemingly uncompromising form, the building responds to its site.

 The south-west corner of the building at street level is occupied by an electrical switch room.
 A car park occupies most of the lower ground level.
 A plant room occupies the lower level at the east end, above the car park, with a great concrete exhaust stack by Waterloo Bridge.

 The high-level walkway system which linked the Hayward to the Hungerford Bridge area was partly removed in spring 1999, leaving a curious truncated end on Festival Square, and poorer access from Festival Square.
 This is exacerbated by the positioning of the car park and loading bay entrances, a legacy of the original 1960's design ideas about vertical separation of pedestrian and vehicle traffic.
 Among the tricks of the building is the different lines of the walls at ground level and walkway level on this facade, which reconcile the differing axes of the Hayward and the Royal Festival Hall.

-In 2011, the Hayward Gallery was added to the protected list by the World Monuments Fund.
+In 2011, the Hayward Gallery was added to the protected list of the World Monuments Fund.
+In 2026, the gallery, along with the Queen Elizabeth Hall and Purcell Room, were Grade II listed.

 The gallery was temporarily closed in September 2015, for two years of renovations and re-opened in early 2018.